Best Nicotine Gum & Lozenges Compared

 Manufacturer: Haleon Regular lozenge strengths: 2 mg, 4 mg Mini lozenge strengths: 2 mg, 4 mg Flavors: Mint, Cherry (regular); Mint (mini) Price: $40-55 for a 72-81 count box

-Nicorette offers both regular lozenges and mini lozenges.
-The mini lozenges are about one-third the size and dissolve in roughly half the time (10–15 minutes vs. 20–30 minutes).
+Nicorette offers both standard-size lozenges and mini lozenges.
+The minis are about one-third the size and dissolve in roughly half the time.

 Pros: